blakeblackshear/frigate/home_assistant_blue_iris_automations/README.md

 I got inspired by the video from "The Hookup" on youtube explaining the setup with the "aitool" and Deepstack.
 I tried it and it works - ish.

-Link to the video with all Blue Iris configuration: https://www.youtube.com/watch?v=fwoonl5JKgo
+Link to the hookups video with all Blue Iris configuration: https://www.youtube.com/watch?v=fwoonl5JKgo

 I base all my Blue Iris configuration on the example from the video above - but i´d just simply turned off picture save to folder feature (that the aitool uses to pick up the jpeg and send it deepstack).
 Instead I use frigate and a Home Assistant automation.